isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 		</array>
 	</dict>📦
 ```
-It doesn't matter at all what you name your icon files, the system will choose the correct size if it's included in this array.
+It doesn't matter at all what you name your icon files; the system will choose the correct size if it's included in this array.
 We did decide to use Apple's naming convention, however, so that we can omit the suffix and filename extensions in the plist and let the system find any 2x or 3x versions for us instead of having to add every single filename manually.

 In this screencast, we're only including the required app icon sizes.
 In your apps, you should provide all of the same sizes for alternate icons that you do for your primary app icon.

 That will take care of the home screen icons for iPhone.
 What about iPad?

 **Catie**
 We'll get to that in a minute.
 First, I'm going to clean this up a bit.
 We don't need the Newsstand Icon dictionary for this app, so I'll delete that part.
-And because we have everything necessary in the main assets catalog, we don't need to bother with the the Primary Icon data either.
+And we don't need to bother with the Primary Icon data either.

 > delete that stuff